ecolistening/echo-dash/ecoacousticsDashboard/content/page/species-community.md

-# Species Matrix
+# About

-This plot shows the total count of each detected species as predicted by BirdNET V2.4.
+The species matrix shows the total count of each detected species as predicted by BirdNET V2.4.

 BirdNET returns probabilities for each species for each audio segment.
 A value can be used (across all species) to adjust the detection threshold using the slider in the control panel.
 Detections can be grouped according to spatial and site-level categories, temporal and diel categories and functional groups.